Scientific Roundtable – « The Role of Science in Fisheries Management »

 - Luis Arregi(AZTI, Spain) – Discard reduction experiments on the Basque trawler fleet

-- Patrick Cousin(Blue Fish France) – Fishermen and Scientists on the same vessel
+- Patrick Cousin(Association Blue Fish, France) – Fishermen and Scientists on the same vessel

 - Marianna Giannoulaki(HCMR, Greece) – Can scientists help fishermen to reduce discards?
 The spatial dimension of discards reduction